collective/collective.uploadify/README.txt

     *A limit to the number of simultaneous uploads you would like to allow.*

+  - ul_queue_size_limit -- number 1-n (default: 999)

+    *A limit to the number of files you can select to upload in one go.*

   - ul_size_limit -- size in bytes (default: empty)

     *A number representing the limit in bytes for each upload.*